Non-uniqueness of the homotopy class of bounded curvature paths: Abstract

 \section{Abstract}

-A bounded curvature path is a continuously differentiable piecewise $C^2$ path with bounded absolute curvature that connects two points in the tangent bundle of a surface.
-In this work we study the homotopy classes of bounded curvature paths for generic points in the tangent bundle of the Euclidean plane.
-In particular, we characterize the behavior of homotopies of such paths in terms of boundedness or unboundedness of their path length.
-Moreover, for a type of configuration of elements in the tangent bundle we prove the existence of a compact planar region in which no bounded curvature path lying on it can be made homotopic to a path outside of the region.
-In particular, we establish that for such type of configuration, the space of bounded curvature paths is divided into two disjoint components.
+A bounded curvature path is a continuously differentiable piecewise $C^2$ path with a bounded absolute curvature that connects two points in the tangent bundle of a surface.
+In this work, we analyze the homotopy classes of bounded curvature paths for points in the tangent bundle of the Euclidean plane.
+We show the existence of connected components of bounded curvature paths that do not correspond to those under (regular) homotopies obtaining the first results in the theory outside optimality.
+An application to robotics is presented.